blefloch/equational_theories/commentary/Equation41.md

 A magma subject to this law is also called a null semigroup.
 It is equivalent to a pointed set.

 The free magma on some set `S` of generators for this law is `S ⊔ {∞}` with constant law `x ◇ y = ∞`.

+The number of magmas of size n (modulo isomorphism) satisfying this law is 1.